tbang618/CC24/RustNotes/Rustlings2.md

 ```

 ### 2. Iterating over Vectors
 Here we use something called **iterators** that let's us operate on all the elements of a vector; either one-by-one or all-at-once.
-Iterators are covered in depth much later.
+Iterators are covered in depth much later (part 4).
 #### Mutable Iterator
 The method `.iter_mut()` returns an *iterator* that "produces" *references* to each vector element, one-by-one.
 In the for-loop of the exercise, `element` is a *reference* to a vector element and each iteration of the loop refers to the *next* element in the vector.